SamanthaR9/samanthar9.github.io/README.md

 ## :snake: Python / Google Colab
 Full notebook (including code, cleaning steps, and visualisations): [link](student.ipynb)<br>
-This project demonstrates my use of Python for data analysis within a Jupyter Notebook environment (Google Colab).
-I worked with datasets to clean, explore, and analyse data, applying core data analysis techniques in Python.
-For this project, I loaded a dataset with student information to explore and understand the structure, cleaned missing or inconsistent data, and extracted meaningful insights through the visualisations.
-By grouping and filtering the data, I was able to add a column for 'Grades' and analyse even further. <br>
+This project demonstrates my use of Python in a Jupyter Notebook (Google Colab) to perform exploratory data analysis on a student performance dataset.
+The workflow included data cleaning, handling missing or inconsistent values, and transforming the dataset to support analysis.

-The Pie Chart, Histogram and Bar Charts show that Grade A is the most frequent grade overall, with most classes scoring on average between 70 and 80.
-Class Nine is an outlier, with a lower average of around 40.
-This significant performance gap requires attention, and if this were used in a school then it would indicate the need for different teaching methods, or extra resources.
+I explored the structure of the data, then engineered a 'Grades' column to categorise student performance.
+Using grouping and filtering techniques, I analysed performance patterns across different classes and visualised the results using bar charts, histograms, and pie charts.

+**Key Findings:**
+- Grade A was the most frequently occurring grade overall, suggesting a generally strong level of performance across the dataset.
+- Most classes had average scores between 70–80, indicating consistent mid-to-high achievement.
+- Class Nine was a clear outlier, with an average score around 40, significantly lower than the other classes.

+This performance gap highlights a potential imbalance in student outcomes.
+If applied in a real educational context, this would suggest the need for targeted intervention for underperforming groups, such as revised teaching strategies or additional academic support.
+It also demonstrates how visual analysis can quickly identify outliers that may not be obvious from raw data alone.

 ## :card_file_box: SQL / MySQL Workbench
 My objective was to analyse a relational dataset to extract insights about countries, cities, and population trends using structured queries.
 I approached this by querying the MySQL World dataset using joins to combine tables, aggregations (such as COUNT and AVG), subqueries for deeper analysis, and filtering and grouping.<br>